 A Source Water Assessment of our source(s) was completed by the PA Department of Environmental Protection (Pa.
 DEP).
-The Assessment has found that our source is potentially most susceptible to The contaminants listed below.
-Overall, our source has little risk of significant contamination.
+The Assessment has found that our source(s) of is/are potentially most susceptible to are listed in the charts below.
+Overall, our source(s) has/have little risk of significant contamination.
 A summary report of the Assessment is available on the Source Water Assessment Summary Reports eLibrary web page: www.elibrary.dep.state.pa.us/dsweb/View/Collection-10045.
 Complete reports were distributed to municipalities, water supplier, local planning agencies and PADEP offices.
 Copies of the complete report are available for review at the Pa.
-DEP Southcentral Regional Office, Records Management Unit at (717) 705-4700.
+DEP Harrisburg Regional Office, Records Management Unit at (717) 787 - 2814.